AgacheAndrei/Severin-Bumbaru-2nd-place-AI-mobile-app/README.md

 <br>

 ### APP
-Mobile application built with React Native and expo.
+Mobile application built with React Native and expo - **THE APP NAME -> EYES 👀**.

-The layout and the app UI in the following photos.
+The layout and the app UI in the following photos📸.
 <br>
 !!!
 For voice command  **video** -> the video of the final output will be presented.
 <br>